castanhell/RepData_PeerAssessment1/PA1_template.md

 ## Importing libraries

-First we will import some useful dependencies and set the location for english.
+First we will import some useful dependencies.

 ```r